TomFahey/DTA-MSc-Project/docs/_sources/reference/hardware.rst.txt

 Overview
 --------

-A high-level overview of the system, indicating the respective roles of the components, is shown below:
+A top-down overview of the system, indicating the respective roles of the components, is shown below:

 .. figure:: ../images/HardwareDetailView.png